AlexiaDelorme/project-cookbook/testing/TESTING.md

     - correct current password
     - current password ≠ new password
     - new password = confirm new password
-Confirm that the user gets redirected back to the view account details form page, with a green flashed message confirm the update of their password.
+Confirm that the user gets redirected back to the view account details form page, with a green flashed message confirming the update of their password.
 - [x] Log out and then confirm that you can log in with your new credentials.

 **Test result:** Successful :white_check_mark: